Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

         public void ConfigureServices(IServiceCollection services)
         {
-            // Allowing CORS for all domains and methods for the purpose of sample services.AddCors(o => o.AddPolicy("default", builder =>
+            // Allowing CORS for all domains and methods for the purpose of sample
+            // Note: this is not secure and shouldn't be used in production services.AddCors(o => o.AddPolicy("default", builder =>
             {
                 builder.AllowAnyOrigin()